TheProfs/pdf-to-image/README.md

 pdfToImage.addListener('page', result => {
 /*
  * result includes:
- * - page number: Number: The page number
+ * - pageNum: Number: The page number
- * - file: File Object: An image file of each page
+ * - blob: Blob: A JPEG image blob of each page
  */
 });